Open standard

 Model Context Protocol

-MCP tool verification and signed records for agent coordination
+MCP tool verification, _meta carriers, and five local verification tools for agent coordination

 A2A Protocol